manhhungtran/PB138/README.md

 ### How solution should work?
 Mainly whole implementation should be in Java, HTML,CSS and Javascript
-..
-We should consider using
+* We should consider using
-..
-Sring JDBC framework for java
+ * Sring JDBC framework for java
-.. some CSS framework ?
+ * some CSS framework ?
-..
-Grunt, Node.js for javascript
+ * Grunt, Node.js for javascript

 Also should we read data from XML or from the database?

 ### TODOS
-* ALL - figure out login and security, CREATE GITLAB ACCOUNT PLEASE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!! \n
+* ALL - figure out login and security, CREATE GITLAB ACCOUNT PLEASE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-* Martin - sort out doumentation and style displaying members
+* Martin - sort out doumentation and style displaying members (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 * Daniel + Nicol - create basic backend for our application (CRUD, servlets, listeners in web app,...)
 * Hung - create design and front end of the application